-Contact the Childhood Social Support (Aide Sociale à l'Enfance, ASE) service.
-This service will protect you up to the age of 21.

-If you are worried about your sister, cousin or friend under the age of 18, contact the Child in Danger (Allô Enfance en Danger) service on 119.
-This is a free hotline, open 24 hours a day, 7 days a week, which exists to protect children in danger or at risk.

-Contact the Public Prosecutor at your local District Court to report a threat of female genital mutilation.
-A specialist child protection judge can impose a travel ban to protect the child concerned, without parental authorisation.

-You can ask a social worker to notify the Public Prosecutor.

-If you are a French national abroad, you can contact your local French Embassy or Consulate to request protection.
+- Contact the Childhood Social Support (Aide Sociale à l'Enfance, ASE) service.
+This service will protect you up to the age of 21. - If you are worried about your sister, cousin or friend under the age of 18, contact the Child in Danger (Allô Enfance en Danger) service on 119.
+This is a free hotline, open 24 hours a day, 7 days a week, which exists to protect children in danger or at risk. - Contact the Public Prosecutor at your local District Court to report a threat of female genital mutilation.
+A specialist child protection judge can impose a travel ban to protect the child concerned, without parental authorisation. - > You can ask a social worker to notify the Public Prosecutor. - If you are a French citizen, and you are still on the French territory or already abroad, contact the office for the protection of minors and family, ministry of Foreign Affairs and International Development which will advise you on the best steps to take, at the following address : mariageforce.fae@diplomatie.gouv.fr or at the following number : (00.33.1 ou 01) 43.17.80.32.
+In case of an emergency abroad, you can also contact the nearest French consulate.